LargeNFT/large-nft/README.md

 Traditional server-based apps have the opposite problem.
 Those get slower as you add users.
 You start by paying for servers and as your app gets more users the servers become bigger and more expensive.

 With Large you can (optionally) pay to host your data at the beginning to help bootstrap the network, but once you actually have an app with actual users that expense mostly disappears.
-Arguably it’s not all that important in the beginning either since you don’t actually have users yet.

 ## How It Works